zjam9333/LazyFish/Readme.md

 # About This Light-weight Kit

-### There've already existed a simular Kit called `UIKitPlus` which has much more detail.

 Looks like SwiftUI, define and layout the UIView using Swift DSL.

 Under Construction!
 Get Away From Production!